xtapo/my_website/docs/config.md

 ## Adding custom favicons and app icons
 By default, Hydejack includes its own favicon, as well as app icons for in five different resolutions.

-To change the favicon, place your own `favicon.ico` into `assets/icons/` (create the folder if it doesn't exist).
+To change the favicon, place your own `xtapo_favicon.ico` into `assets/icons/` (create the folder if it doesn't exist).

 To use your own app icons, you need to prepare five square PNG files in the following resolutions, and put them into `assets/icons/` (create the folder if it doesn't exist):